 Most universities opt for a conventional fire retardant visqueen system, a short-term and economical solution.
 They may also opt for a prefabricated panel system that is versatile, providing quick and cost-effective installation.
 Made of stainless steel, they are insulated for added noise reduction so classrooms are not interrupting one another.
 Coroplast panel systems offer another level of barriers for medical buildings or healthcare classes that could expose more risks.
 It is a simple mounting system that makes for fast installation and creates an airtight seal that exceeds many medical barrier requirements.
 It is tougher than corrugated fiberboard, lighter than solid extruded plastic, waterproof, weather-resistant and stain-resistant, making it ideal for temporary walls and partitions.
 Suitable for long-term containment projects in a university hospital or medical setting, this system can help redirect patient traffic and provide a more permanent solution.
-The drywall barriers can be insulated to reduce overall noise within the contained space.
-All drywall barriers can be painted or have fire-rated wall protection installed on them in order to meet additional healthcare guidelines.
+The drywall barriers can be painted or have fire-rated wall protection installed on them in order to meet additional healthcare guidelines.